 ZDA | 5 Hz |

-Go to Receiver Configuration > Antenna on the left panel.
+Go to Receiver Configuration > Antenna in the left panel.

-From the available options on the right panel, configure the following settings:
+In the right panel, configure the following settings.

 Setting | Value |